mundschenk-at/wp-typography/readme.txt

 == Changelog ==

+= 2.* - ???? =

+* Fixed issue where a quote ending in a 4 digit year did not properly have the ending quotemark curled.

 = 2.0.4 - January 4, 2011 =

 * An errant "settings" link was being injected into the "Plugins" page.
 It has been removed.